wendyverdonk93/docs/content/api/tools/generate-payment-link.md

 __type__ | string

-Specifies the payment flow for the checkout process.
+The payment flow for the checkout process.
 Fill in 'paymentlink'.
 It must be noted that orders with "type": "paymentlink" will be visible in your MultiSafepay account under _Tools_ > _Payment link generator_

 ----------------
 __order_id__ | integer / string

 Your unique identifier for the order.
-If the values are numbers only, the type is integer.
-Otherwise, it is string.
+If the values are numbers only, the type is `integer`.
+Otherwise, it is `string`.
 Required.
 Max 50 char.

 ----------------
 __gateway__ (optional) | string